Newspapers

 The Kings Mountain Herald, 1888-present.

-A Sampling of Local News Over the Years
+A Sampling of Local News and Opinion

 Some of these articles have been automatically clipped from the online images, then organized into two or three columns for optimal display on your computer screen.
 As a result, they may not look exactly as they did on the original page.
 The articles can be seen in their original form by visiting the cited online source.